TheOfficialDarthVader/Oranges/README.md

-# DEMOranges
+# Oranges
-DEMOranges is a Discrete Element Method implementation written in C with OpenCL.
+Oranges is a simple implementation of a Lagrangian model for particle position and velocity written in C with OpenCL.
 Building and compiling is handled by CMake.

-This implementation was created for my third year Individual Project, the project report can be found [here](https://github.com/Xorgon/IP-Report).
-The purpose of this implementation is to achieve a functional DEM implementation for large numbers of particles (10^7) that runs in approximately O(N) time.
+It is a cut down version of the DEMOranges code which can be found [here](https://github.com/Xorgon/DEMOranges).

+The README herein is as per DEMOranges.

 The project structure and build instructions are below.
 Further documentation can be found in the Wiki [here](https://github.com/Xorgon/DEMOranges/wiki).